AliChoukatli/CyberShield-Enterprise/Implementation Phases/Phase_03.md

 ### ✅ **Prepare Active Directory Group for RDP Access**

-#### 🎯 Objective

-Create a domain security group for IT support staff to manage RDP permissions centrally.
+#### 🎯 Objective : *Create a domain security group for IT support staff to manage RDP permissions centrally.*

 1. Open **Active Directory Users and Computers**
 2. Create a new **security group**: